 Whatever it is we do, it’s very important to know why we are doing it.
 In this audio clip, from September 2016, Phakchok Rinpoche talks about the importance of motivation for our meditation practice.
-The reason is that if we don’t carefully reflect on our motivation by thinking, “Why am I doing this practice?,” we will fail before we even begin.
+Rinpoche observes that if we don’t carefully reflect on our motivation by thinking, “Why am I doing this practice?” we will fail before we even begin.

-Meditation can give us good results.
-But if our motivation is bad, it can also give us very bad results.
+Meditation can bring us good results.
+But, conversely, if our motivation is bad, it can also give us very bad results.
 If we start our meditation practice with a selfish motivation, the result will be selfish.
 Even though we may be selfish, if we start practicing meditation with a non-selfish motivation and keep reminding ourselves of this non-selfish motivation, the result will not be selfish.

 Levels of Motivation

 Rinpoche mentions different levels of motivation.

 First is the idea that “I just want to practice for myself.”
 And Rinpoche advises that this motivation is wrong, or selfish.
 We can pretty easily understand that, right?

 Second is the motivation, “I want to see some people happy.”
 We’re improving, but our view is still incomplete.

 The third is the motivation, “I want to benefit wherever space pervades.
 I want to benefit all living beings–so many that I can’t see or even imagine all of them.”

 Rinpoche wants us to know that if we say we are practicing Nine Yanas and/or Mahamudra, we don’t have a choice.
 We must have this third kind of motivation!